mortenivar/Jed-modes/README.spell.txt

 When loading a file, with the mode activated, all misspelled or unrecognized words will be highlighted at once, so you may quickly scroll through the buffer and take a note of which are actual misspellings.
-Spotting a misspeling, then use the "go to next/previous misspelled" function to quickly jump to it.
+Spotting a misspelling, then use the "go to next/previous misspelled" function to quickly jump to it.
 If you're in doubt about its correct spelling, use the "suggest correction" function to have a menu with suggestions displayed and pick the right correction to have the misspelled word replaced.
 If the word